 - Submit the application to Kone Foundation before the deadline.

-- Application can not be sent via email or post.
+- Applications cannot be sent via email or post.

-After submitting the application, the status of the application will be marked as ‘Application received’ and (within a week of the deadline) will update to ‘Application under evaluation’.
+After submitting the application, the status of the application will be marked as ‘Application received’.
+No separate email will be sent upon receipt of the application.
+Within a week of the deadline, the status of the application will update to ‘Application under evaluation’.

 Language of the application

-We recommend that Finnish-writing applicants or a group consisting entirely of Finnish speakers submit their applications and attachments in Finnish.
-If a Finnish-writing applicant or a group consisting entirely of Finnish speakers is submitting an application in English, they are requested to write the title and summary in Finnish.
+We recommend that Finnish-speaking applicants or a group consisting entirely of Finnish speakers submit their applications and attachments in Finnish.
+If a Finnish-writing applicant or a group consisting entirely of Finnish speakers submits an application in English, they are requested to write the title and summary in Finnish.

 All elements of an application can be in Swedish.

-Choose the grant call you are taking part of.
+Choose the grant call you are taking part in.

-Choose whether you are filling the application as an individual applicant, a working group or an organisation with a with a
+Choose whether you are filling out the application as an individual applicant, working group or organisation with a Finnish business ID.

 Individual applicants must fill in the application under their own name.